 Your referee will notify the site team.
 If repairs are necessary and easily done, they will attempt to fix the problem.
 You may use the working antennas in the interim.

 Under no circumstances is anyone allowed to climb the tower.
-The only thing a team member can do is adjust the lengths and orientation of the dipoles.
+The only thing a team member may do is adjust the length of the 80M antenna.